YaminiVenkatesanUC/data_portal/readme.md

 # Data portal

-This is a generic data portal written in Shiny R.  It is designed for making the display and management of a large number of disparate data sets simple.
+This is a generic data portal written in Shiny R.  It is designed for making the display and management of a large number of disparate data sets simple and easy.

+For for full documentation see documentation/documentation.pdf